windmill-labs/windmilldocs/blog/2023-03-21-newsroom-case-study/index.md

 ## What before Windmill?

 We are a local newsroom in Singapore looking for leveraging technologies to empower our business.
-However, as a small team, we don’t have dedicated development resources, the best we can do is to find libraries on Github and assemble them into something that fits our need.
+However, as a small team, we don’t have dedicated development resources, the best we can do is to find libraries on GitHub and assemble them into something that fits our need.

 As a result, those libraries are often **provided in different languages**.
 We need Python to run scrapers, and need JavaScript to connect to certain SDKs, so it’s hard for us to use platforms such as n8n.io.